 The Calvary Annual Fund is an essential component of the financial health of the school.
 It is a part of our school’s formal financial strategy and it is a commitment made when enrolling children at Calvary Christian School.
 The Annual Fund allows families to make a tax-deductible contribution to their child’s education, in essence making a portion of tuition tax-deductible.

-We are thankful for the generous gifts from Calvary families for the Annual Fund goal for 2018/19!
-We had nearly 90% of parent participation, and 100% participation from staff, faculty and our Board of Trustees, raising over $890,000.
-Our Annual Fund goal the 2019/20 school year is $1,000,000.
+We are thankful for the generous gifts from Calvary families for the Annual Fund goal for 2019/20!
+Our Annual Fund goal for the 2019/20 school year was $1,000,000.
+We had 83% of parent participation, and 100% participation from staff, faculty and our Board of Trustees, raising over $828,000.
 This “tuition gap” translates to approximately $3,500 per student in TK-8th grade and $1,800 per child in Preschool 3 & Preschool 4.
 While we recognize that individual giving will depend on each family’s financial situation, we ask for all

 members of our community to participate at a meaningful level.
 Meeting our Annual Fund goal requires that we receive multiple gifts in the $10,000 to $30,000 range.
 As always, Annual Fund giving levels at Calvary Christian School are confidential and anonymous.